-There will be five sections.
-Section A will consist of eight short answer type questions covering the whole syllabus and is compulsory.
-Sections B, C, D and E will consist of two questions each.
-The candidates are required to attempt one question from each of these sections.
-All questions carry equal marks.
+- 1. There will be five sections. - 2.
+Section A carries 15 marks and is compulsory consisting of eight short answer type questions of 2.5 marks each covering the whole syllabus.
+The candidate will have to attempt six questions in section A. - 3.
+Sections B, C, D and E will be set from units I, II, III & IV respectively and will consist of two questions of 15 marks each from the respective unit.
+The candidates are required to attempt one question from each of these sections. - 4.
+Scientific calculator is allowed.

 Basic Formulation and quantum Kinematics: Stern Gerlach experiment as a tool to introduce quantum ideas, analogy of two level quantum system with polarisation states of light.
 Complex linear vector spaces, ket space, bra space and inner product, operators and properties of operators.
 Eigenkets of an observable, eigenkets as base kets, matrix representations.
 Measurement of observable, compatible vs. incompatible observable, commutators and uncertainty relations.
 Change of basis and unitary transformations.
 Diagonalisation of operators.
 Position, momentum and translation, momentum as a generator of translations, canonical commutation relations.
 Wave functions as position representation of ket vectors.
 Momentum operator in position representation, momentum space wave function.
+Lectures 15